jundalisay/sp/content/en/research/socrates/timaeus/chapter-03c.md

 ---

-This is how the body of the world was created out of 4 such elements.

-It was harmonized by proportion, and therefore has the spirit of friendship.
-Having been reconciled to itself, it was indissoluble<!--  by the hand of any other than the framer -->.

 The creation took up all of each of the 4 elements.
 The Creator compounded the world out of all
 - the fire